Sherry Lynn Felix

 - Creative digital image enhancement and 3D visualizations.

-- Producing functional and elegant Website Designs.
-Conceptualization of elegant solutions for websites that met or exceeded client needs and expectations.
+- Conceptualize elegant solutions for websites that meet or exceed client needs and expectations.

-- Creation of maps for reports, using GIS showing geographic, demographic, and scientific data.
+- Map creation using GIS to show geographic, demographic, and scientific data.

-- Artistic talents applied to creative design derived from Fine art career, commercial art, and photography.
+- Artistic talents derived from a career in fine arts, commercial art, and photography.

 Adjunct Lecturer, and Tutor, 1989-1998